Fundamental limits on concentrating and preserving tensorized quantum resources: Introduction

 In a realistic situation, quantum resources are contaminated with noise due to interaction with environments.
 To overcome practical noise, several approaches have been proposed to protect resources from channel noise and to distill useful resources from noisy copies.
 For example, entanglement distillation protocol aims to obtain maximally entangled states from $N$ copies of non-maximally entangled states using local operations and classical communications (LOCC) only \cite{Bennett1996}.
 Determining conversion rates between resource states has recently been studied as a central problem in QRTs \cite{Winter2016,Brandao2015,Regula2018,Fang2018,Lami2019,Liu2019}.

 A quantum resource may be quantified by a proper resource measure $ R $, whose properties lead to some fundamental rules in manipulating quantum resources.
 One of the important properties is the monotonicity which implies that resources are nonincreasing under free operations.
 In this work, along with the monotonicity, we focus on the so-called \emph{tensorization property}, namely $ R \left( \rho \otimes \sigma \right) = \max \left\{ R(\rho), R(\sigma) \right\} $.
-Tensorization property has served as a key tool to find applications in classical information theory, e.g. non-interactive distribution simulation problem \cite{Kamath2012}, distributed channel coding problem \cite{Wang2011}, and also in quantum information theory, e.g. the distillation of nonlocal correlation by wiring \cite{Beigi2015}.
+Tensorization property naturally arises in several studies on quantifying measures, not restricted to the quantum resource theory.
+For instance, it has served as a key tool to find several applications in classical information theory, e.g., non-interactive distribution simulation problem \cite{Kamath2012}, distributed channel coding problem \cite{Wang2011}, and also in quantum information theory, e.g., the distillation of nonlocal correlation by wiring \cite{Beigi2015}.
 By incorporating the monotonicity and the tensorization property, we explore fundamental limitations in manipulating quantum resources.

 First, we show the limitation on the concentration of quantum resources.
 While one typically aims at maximal resource state in the distillation protocol, we are here interested in a scenario where one aims to produce more resourceful output by consuming noisy copies, referred to as \emph{resource concentration}.
 This is meaningful as one can obtain quantum advantages in quantum informational tasks not necessarily employing the maximally resourceful states.
-Furthermore, in some resource theories like those on nonclassicality and non-Gaussianity, maximally resourceful states are not well defined due to the nature of infinite dimensional quantum systems.
-We identify the limitation on resource concentration, that is, a number of noisy copies cannot be concentrated into a single copy using free operations under a resource measure satisfying both monotonicity and tensorization properties.
+Furthermore, in some resource theories like those on nonclassicality and non-Gaussianity, maximally resourceful states are not well defined due to the infinite dimension of quantum systems.
+Further, while the distillation rate is a central problem in the resource distillation, we rather focus on the possibility of the resource concentration.
+The key idea of our investigation is the tensorization property of resources, which naturally leads to the limitation on resource concentration.
+The limitation states that a number of noisy copies cannot be concentrated into a better single copy using free operations under a resource measure satisfying both monotonicity and tensorization properties.
 The extent of limitation on resource concentration may depend on whether the monotonicity holds for deterministic or probabilistic free operations.